Fees and Funding

 - Hold an undergraduate degree from Lancaster University, achieved at any time, including one delivered through an associated institution, or

-- Have graduated from one of our partner institutions with a Lancaster University degree (LU Ghana; Sunway University Malaysia; or Goenka Institution India) or
+- Have graduated from one of our partner institutions with a Lancaster University degree (LU Ghana; Sunway University Malaysia) or

 - Have studied at Lancaster University via our Study Abroad programme